charts

 ingress.enabled bool false Specifies whether Ingress should be enabled for hosting Flex services.

-jackett.autoUpdate bool true Specifies whether to allow Jackett to automatically update itself inside the container.
+jackett.autoUpdate string "" Specifies whether to allow Jackett to automatically update itself inside the container.
+Default: "true".

 jackett.dataStorage string "" The amount of persistent storage allocated for the Jackett data storage.